RV Tom Crean: Service history

 After construction, the vessel completed sea trials in May 2022 and was officially commissioned on 8 July 2022.
 In its first year of service, the vessel completed 296 survey days across 20 surveys, involving 180 scientists and travelling more than 32,000 nautical miles.

 One of the missions the Tom Crean is tasked with is performing INFOMAR (Integrated Mapping for the Sustainable Development of Ireland's Marine Resources) surveys for Geological Survey Ireland.
 During its first year of service, five INFOMAR surveys were carried out, mapping an area of 6317 km2.
 Later INFOMAR surveys located two previously undiscovered suspected shipwrecks, and mapped hundreds of shipwrecks in total.
-The second phase of INFOMAR surveys is planned to run until 2026, and expected to see the Tom Crean mapping the Celtic Sea off the County Cork coast and the Atlantic Ocean off counties Kerry, Clare and Galway.
+The second phase of INFOMAR surveys ran until 2026, with the Tom Crean mapping the Celtic Sea off the County Cork coast and the Atlantic Ocean off counties Kerry, Clare and Galway.
+In June of 2026, it was announced that funding for the INFOMAR survey was extended, with a final €11.5m to allow for the mapping of the seabed around the country to be completed.
 It has also collected data from locations such as the Porcupine Bank, approximately 300 km west of Kerry; Aran Grounds; the Celtic Sea; and the Bay of Biscay.